 The Art Education faculty at Western Carolina University are engaged in professional development and will challenge students to speak well, write effectively and make sound judgments in the art classroom so that their K-12 students will creatively thrive.

-After becoming admitted to WCU, those students who pursue the BFA in Art Education must apply for entrance into the program by submitting a portfolio of digital images and a letter of application that describes their goals and interests in the field.
+After becoming admitted to WCU, those students who pursue the BFA with emphasis in Art Education must apply for entrance into the program by submitting a portfolio of digital images and a letter of application that describes their goals and interests in the field.
 Students may do this either as entering first year students or as first-semester sophomores.

 Art education majors take 65 hours of art and art history courses and 22 hours of education courses, in addition to the 42 general education credit hours required of all WCU students.
 Art education majors do not have a minor but select a "specialty" area in art in which they take nine hours of intermediate and advanced courses.